Property rights for de facto couples

 • Have you documented your separate property or contributions?

-Getting clarity early, through discussion or professional guidance, often helps both partners move forward with greater certainty.
+Some people find that obtaining clarity when matters are connected to particular stages, through discussion or professional guidance, can assist both partners in moving forward with greater certainty.
 Many de facto couples find that understanding their legal position reduces stress and makes negotiation easier.

 What you can do next and how LawConnect can help